-21.8a Any unit otherwise able to attack in a given Combat Segment can do so, even if no enemy units are in the target hex.

-21.8b Do not assign the empty hex a zero Combat Strength.
+- 21.8a Any unit otherwise able to attack in a Combat Segment can do so, even if no enemy units are in the target hex. - 21.8b Do not assign the empty hex a zero Combat Strength.
 Instead, the attacker pays his attack SP normally for all units involved and the units paid for can advance into the target hex.
-No Combat Table roll is needed and no exploit result is possible.

-21.8c Air-dropped combat units can "attack empties" on the turn they land at no supply cost.
+No Combat Table roll is needed and no exploit result is possible. - 21.8c Air-dropped combat units can "attack empties" on the turn they land at no supply cost.
 (Our thanks to Dick Horneffer for this suggestion to give the paras some post-landing movement.)

-21.9 Reactive Artillery
+21.9 Reactive Artillery - C

-By popular demand, this is a test rule from a v4.0 draft that did not make the final cut.
+By popular demand, a test rule from v4.0 that did not make the final cut...

-21.9a Allow artillery that is in Combat or Move Mode to fire in the player's Reaction Phase even when not marked in Reserve.

-21.9b This rule does not allow the artillery to move in Reaction, or do anything beyond the normal rules in Exploitation.

-21.9c Artillery in Hedgehogs can take advantage of this rule.

-21.9d Ric Van Dyke cannot use this rule.
+- 21.9a Allow artillery that is in Combat or Move Mode to fire in the player's Reaction Phase even when not marked in Reserve. - 21.9b This rule does not allow the artillery to move in Reaction, or do anything beyond the normal rules in Exploitation. - 21.9c Artillery in Hedgehogs can take advantage of this rule. - 21.9d Ric Van Dyke cannot use this rule.

-21.10 Anti-Raider Rules
+√21.10 Supply Caches - new